Shubebs/CMPE-431-pROJECT/README.md

-Commit 12: Finish directory listing with closing and end signal Commit 13: Add logic to check and open requested file Commit 14: Send file contents to client or return 404 if not found
+Commit 12: Finish directory listing with closing and end signal Commit 13: Add logic to check and open requested file Commit 14: Send file contents to client or return 404 if not found Commit 15: Implement PUT command to receive and store file on server